dchowitz/slire/README.md

 **`traceKey?: string`** - Customizes the field name used to store trace context in documents.
 Defaults to `_trace`.
 Use this to match your entity schema or avoid conflicts with existing fields.
 When using the default field name, it's automatically hidden from read results unless explicitly configured as an entity property.

-**`traceStrategy?: 'latest' | 'bounded'`** - Controls how trace information is stored.
+**`traceStrategy?: 'latest' | 'bounded' | 'unbounded'`** - Controls how trace information is stored.
 Defaults to `'latest'`.

 - **latest (default)**: Stores only the most recent trace context, overwriting previous traces with each operation
-- **bounded**: Maintains an array of recent traces, useful for tracking operation sequences on the same document
+- **bounded**: Maintains an array of recent traces with size limits, useful for tracking operation sequences on the same document
+- **unbounded**: Maintains an unlimited array of all traces, providing complete operation history (use with caution due to potential document size growth)

 **`traceLimit?: number`** - Maximum number of traces to retain when using `'bounded'` strategy.
 Required when `traceStrategy` is `'bounded'`.
+Not used with `'latest'` or `'unbounded'` strategies.
 The repository automatically manages the array size, keeping only the most recent traces.

 ```typescript
 // Latest strategy (default)